AlibabaCloudDocs/mongodb/intl.en-US/Quick Start/Create an instance/Create a replica set instance.md

 |The instance list in the ApsaraDB for MongoDB console was not updated or was updated before the instance is created.|Wait several minutes and update the instance list to check whether the instance is added to the list.|
 |Resources are insufficient.|The system may fail to create the instance due to insufficient resources.
 In this case, your payment is refunded.
 You can check the refund on the [Orders](https://expense.console.aliyun.com/#/order/list/) page.

 After you confirm the refunded fees, you can try to create your instance in another region or zone.
-You can also[submit a ticket](https://workorder-intl.console.aliyun.com/console.htm#/ticket/createIndex). |
+You can also [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm#/ticket/createIndex). |

 After you create an instance, you must configure a whitelist.
 For more information, see [Configure a whitelist for an ApsaraDB for MongoDB instance](/intl.en-US/Quick Start/Configure a whitelist for an ApsaraDB for MongoDB instance.md).
 If you want to connect to the instance over the Internet, you must apply for a public endpoint.
 For more information, see [Apply for a public endpoint for an ApsaraDB for MongoDB instance](/intl.en-US/Quick Start/Apply for a public endpoint for an ApsaraDB for MongoDB instance.md).